arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 ### Update Loop

-In the loop of any emWin sketch, the bare minimum that needs to be called is `GUI_Exec();`.
+In the loop of any emWin sketch, the bare minimum that needs to be called is `GUI_Exec()`.
 This will keep the engine alive, handle touch events for the rest of the sketch among other things.
-It is a simple implementation that looks like this:

 ```arduino
 void loop(){